RainyDayHiker/splitflap/3d/my_final_stl/README.md

 		- Nylon nuts don't need this
 	- Highly recommend hex wrenches with ball ends so that they can be used at an angle
 	- All rights/lefts are when looking at the front of the display
+	- Test everything as you go along - although it is possible to split the display in the middle to get at a specific module, it isn't fun

 - Preperation before assembly:
 	- Motors: